 Trolltunga, the iconic rock in Norway is known for its stunning views, long trail, and well, tourists.
-The popularity of Trolltunga hike makes the trail busy, especially in the high season.
+The popularity of the Trolltunga hike makes the trail busy, especially in the high season.
 Luckily, there is another way of hiking Trolltunga and admiring the views – by climbing the wall of Trolltunga via Ferrata.
 And you don’t even have to have any climbing experience!
-It’s an adventurous off the beaten way of getting to the famous rock and so much fun.
+It’s an adventurous off-the-beaten way of getting to the famous rock and so much fun.
 Check out how you can climb Trolltunga via Ferrata yourself.

 Trolltunga (“Troll Tounge”), the most spectacular formation in Norway is a flat rock sticking out of the edge of the mountain cliff, like a tongue.
-Positioned at 1,100 meters above sea level and hovering 700 metres over the Ringedalsvatnet lake, at the western edge of the Hardangervidda plateau, it provides magnificent views to the area around.
+Positioned at 1,100 meters above sea level and hovering 700 meters over the Ringedalsvatnet lake, at the western edge of the Hardangervidda plateau, it provides magnificent views of the area around.
 Trolltunga hike is one of the best hikes in Norway, which makes it no surprise that it’s visited annually by 80,000 people.

 Hiking Trolltunga was on my list since I moved to Oslo three years ago.
 However, the increasing popularity of the hike was putting me off a little bit.
-You know, I am not the fan of the crowds in general, and crowds in the mountains is something that I have nightmares about.
+You know, I am not a fan of crowds in general, and crowds in the mountains are something that I have nightmares about.
 Why go somewhere and wait in the queue for 2 hours (yes, really), when Norway has so many other amazing hikes and views?
 But there are places that are so special, and that everyone talks about that you want to also see for yourself.
 The Trolltunga charm was haunting me and I decided to finally climb it.

-But before that, I was looking for the ways of avoiding the masses of tourists flocking to the trail.
+But before that, I was looking for ways of avoiding the masses of tourists flocking to the trail.
 There are ways to avoid crowds, even in the most popular locations, like Kjerag hike, the one with the stone hanging above the fjord.
 I knew I need to find a way for Trolltunga.

 Trolltunga Via Ferrata and Trolltunga Hike